wangwawawa/Sparse/README.md

-  The script uses multi-directional first- and second-order anisotropic Gaussian derivatives to estimate gradient orientation and strength, applies non-maximum suppression, and performs adaptive thresholding followed by morphological post-processing to recover both the outer (red) and inner (green) contours of the sparse structure.
+  The script uses multi-directional first- and second-order anisotropic Gaussian derivatives to estimate gradient orientation and strength, applies non-maximum suppression, and performs adaptive thresholding to obtain a point cloud of candidate boundary pixels.
+Instead of an α-shape filter, the candidate points are fed into a Delaunay triangulation; edges are retained when the local sampling density or gradient statistics change sharply across the triangles that share the edge.
+The surviving boundary graph is smoothed and rasterised back to the image grid before extracting the inner (green) and outer (red) contours, producing more stable outlines on non-uniform point clouds and soft boundaries.
+The command also stores the intermediate ``*_delaunay_mask.png`` produced by the statistical Delaunay filtering stage.

 ### Citation